MuhammadAkif/node-boilerplate/README.md

 ## Note:
-Please create an issue if u found i will fix them and also if u dont understand the requirement.
+Please create an issues and improvements u found, i will fix them or if u have any query.